nashville-software-school/bangazon-inc/projects/ORIENTATION_TOOL_INSTALLATION.md

-# Setting up Visual Code
+# Getting .NET Core Up and Running
 Resource Article
 ##What you will learn:
 With the introduction of .NET Core you can run the dotnet run time on more than windows.
 You will first install the .net core run time then create an asp.net